 - Ecommerce dollars now equal to 10% of all the retail revenue

 - According to a survey, over 10 billion smartphones are currently in use

-You can look into some other stats to assure yourself of the ever-growing influence of mobile using users.
-In 2019’s busy holiday shopping season, one-third of the online purchases were done by the smartphone handlers.
-On the festive day of Black Friday, around $6.2 billion of online revenue was generated, which was a record number for this particular day.
+You can look into some other stats to assure yourself of the ever-growing influence of mobile-using users.
+In 2019’s busy holiday shopping season, one-third of online purchases were done by smartphone handlers.
+On the festive day of Black Friday, around $6.2 billion of online revenue was generated, a record number for this particular day.

-However, the eyeballs-grabbing fact was that 40% of the total business was done via cellphones. $9.2 billion of online revenue was generated on the day of Cyber Monday and surprisingly, 54% of the total trading was done by mobile users.
+However, the eyeballs-grabbing fact was that 40% of the business was done via cell phones. $9.2 billion of online revenue was generated on the day of Cyber Monday, and surprisingly, 54% of the total trading was done by mobile users.

 This could be defined as the base of your success.
 A responsive design, in simple terms, means that your content will look exactly the same whether you open it on a device, operating system, or a browser.
 This happens because a responsive web page will be able to detect the visitor’s screen size and orientation and then change the layout according to it.